 Radical Acceptance: a short video by Dr. Rebecca Kason, Koch Center therapist.

 Eight dramatised role plays between young friends showing invalidating and validating responses and the immediate consequences of each

 Dr. Galen reviews the critically important skill of validation.
 She discusses the ways in which you can either begin or continue to practice the skill of validation with those in your life, particularly those diagnosed with borderline personality disorder.
 (McLean Hospital)

 In the previous webinar Dr. Galen discussed the critically important skill of validation.
 In this webinar, Dr. Galen answers questions from participants about challenges that they have experienced when trying to use validation.
 (McLean Hospital)

-A series of videos demonstrating how Dialectical Behavioral Therapy helps patients and their families; This series was developed jointly by NEA.BPD (Dr. Alan Fruzzetti) and the National Office for Suicide Prevention in Ireland
+A series of videos demonstrating how Dialectical Behavioural Therapy helps patients and their families.

 McLean Hospital Borderline Personality Disorder Family and Consumer Education Initiative YouTube Channel - numerous presentations including:

 Parents often find it hard to negotiate how much responsibility they should accept vs. how much responsibility their child should accept when navigating both large and day to day decisions.
 This can be particularly challenging when there is a high level of distress and an accompanying worry about how that level of stress or dysregulation may affect the child’s ability to make good decisions and or stay safe.